ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 # SURA

+#TO DO: 8/10
+1. try - carto, google maps API, mapbox

 # TO DO: 31/8
 2. run full pipeline on july2017 to get proper inferences on updated results check difference = git diff ace167 2df79c